kubernetes/enhancements/keps/sig-api-machinery/3488-cel-admission-control/README.md

 At a high level, the API will support:

-- Request matching (similar to webhook Rules, NamespaceSelector, ObjectSelector)
+- Request matching (similar to the match rules of admission webhooks, RBAC, priority & fairness and Audit)
 - CEL rule evaluation (similar to both [CRD Validation Rules](https://github.com/kubernetes/enhancements/tree/master/keps/sig-api-machinery/2876-crd-validation-expression-language) and [AdmissionRequest](https://github.com/kubernetes/kubernetes/blob/2ac6a4121f5b2a94acc88d62c07d8ed1cd34ed63/staging/src/k8s.io/api/admission/v1/types.go#L40))
-- Automatic version conversion support (similar to webhooks MatchPolicy=Equivalent), with ability to introspect GVK of admitted resource in CEL expression.
+- Version conversion support (similar to webhooks MatchPolicy)
 - Access the old object (similar to [transition rules](https://github.com/kubernetes/enhancements/tree/master/keps/sig-api-machinery/2876-crd-validation-expression-language#transition-rules) and oldObject in AdmissionRequest)
 - Configurability, as motivated above.

-There are also lots of additional capabilities (response message formatting, severity, levels, failure policies, type safety, ...) that will be discussed in detail further on in this proposal.
+There are also lots of additional capabilities (response message formatting, failure policies, type safety, advanced matching rules, ...) that will be discussed in detail further on in this proposal.

 We have divided this proposal into phases, all of which must be completed before